When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 fiido c21 e-gravel hi-res colour display

-Bike Components
+Bike components

-The Fiido C21 E-Gravel features a wide-range 11-32 9-speed cassette, with L-Twoo 9-speed derailleur and trigger shifter.
+The Fiido C21 E-Gravel features a wide-range 11-32 9-speed cassette with L-Twoo 9-speed derailleur and trigger shifter.
 L-Twoo is a high-quality Chinese bike component company founded by two former SRAM engineers.
 Gear shifting was crisp and precise.

 My only complaint in the gearing department was the 50-tooth chainring was too large for off-road riding and steep hills; I would recommend a smaller 40 or 42-tooth chainring.
 Also, there was quite a lot of chain-slap when riding off-road.
-Any upgrade to a clutched derailleur would be recommended if you were regularly riding rougher terrain.
+Any upgrade to a clutched derailleur would be recommended if you regularly ride rougher terrain.

 fiido c21 e-gravel l-twoo 9-speed derailleur